rhiot/gitbook/gateway/camel_components/camel_device_io_component.md

     deviceio-gpio://<gpioId>[?options]

-Where *gpioId* is a number of the pin.
+Where *gpioId* is the Id of the pin.
 For example to work with the PIN number 9, use the following URI:

     deviceio-gpio://9